lhbikos/ReC_Psychometrics/docs/11-CFA_2ndOrder.md

   - Others have talked about AAW as if they all have the same body type (e.g., petite, tiny, small-chested).
 (AUA3)
   - Others have pointed out physical traits in AAW that do not look 'Asian'.

 Four additional scales were reported in the Keum et al. article [@keum_gendered_2018].
 Fortunately, I was able to find factor loadings from the original psychometric article or subsequent publications.
-For multidimensional scales, I assign assign variable names according to the scale to which the item belongs (e.g., Env42).
+For multidimensional scales, I assign variable names according to the scale to which the item belongs (e.g., Env42).
 In contrast, when subscales or short unidimensional scales were used, I assigned variable names based on item content (e.g., "blue").
 In my own work, I prefer item-level names so that I can quickly see (without having to look up the item names) how the items are behaving.
 The scales, their original citation, and information about how I simulated data for each are listed below.

 * **Racial Microaggressions Scale** (RMAS; [@torres-harding_racial_2012]) is a 32-item scale with Likert scaling ranging from 0 (*never*) to 3  (*often/frequent*).
 Higher scores represent greater frequency of perceived microaggressions.
 I simulated data at the subscale level.
 The RMAS has six subscales, but only four (Invisibility, Low-Achieving/Undesirable Culture, Foreigner/Not Belonging,and Environmental Invalidation) were used in the study.
 Data were simulated using factor loadings (from the four factors) in the source article.
 * **Schedule of Sexist Events** (SSE; [@klonoff_schedule_1995]) is a 20-item scale that with Likert scaling ranging from 1 (*the event has never happened to me*) to 6 (*the event happened almost all [i.e., more than 70%] of the time*).
 Higher scores represent greater frequency of everyday sexist events.
 I simulated data the subscale level.
 Within two larger scales (recent events, lifetime events), there are three subscales: Sexist Degradation and Its Consequences, Unfair/Sexist Events at Work/School, and Unfair Treatment in Distant and Close Relationships.
-Data were simulated using factor loadings fromthe source article.
+Data were simulated using factor loadings from the source article.
 * **PHQ-9** [@kroenke_phq-9_2001] is a 9-item scale with Likert scaling ranging from 0 (*not at all*) to 3 (*nearly every day*).
 Higher scores indicate higher levels of depression.
 I simulated data by estimating factor loadings from Brattmyr et al. [-@brattmyr_factor_2022].
 * **Internalized Racism in Asian American Scale** (IRAAS [@choi_development_2017]) is a 14-item scale with Likert scaling ranging from 1 (*strongly disagree*) to 6 (*strongly agree*).
 Higher scores indicate greater internalized racism.
 Data were simulated using the factor loadings from the bifactor model in the source article.